On day 279 of my 366-day self-care challenge, I evaluated my 1-year reunion with Facebook.

 I decided it had become a negative source of energy for me, and a distraction that kept me from reaching some of my personal goals.
 But more than that, I wanted to see if I could do it.
 Multiple times a day, I would catch myself thoughtlessly scrolling through the news feed.
 It was like a TV series that never ended.
 (And I don’t even like TV that much.)

 Something had to change.

-Fortunately, I found out it wasn’t as hard as I imagined.
-And that time away helped me understand that there’s a delicate balance between participating in real life and interacting with others virtually.
+Fortunately, I discovered it wasn’t as difficult as I imagined.
+And the time away helped me understand there’s a delicate balance between participating in real life and interacting with others virtually.
 I now believe there’s value in both.

 Today, more and more people are rejecting social media in an attempt to squeeze more out of real life.
-At some point, most of us have at least wondered once or twice if the emotional drama that often comes with internet connectedness is even worth it.
-In fact, I know several people who have chosen not to participate at all, and have been happy with that choice for years.
+At some point, most of us have at least wondered once or twice if the emotional drama that comes with this watered-down form of connectedness is even worth it.
+In fact, I know several people who have chosen not to participate at all, and have been happy with that decision for years.

 Ironically, yesterday Facebook reminded me that it was my 1 year anniversary of rejoining their platform.
-The “On This Day” memory tracker magically appeared in my news feed, and I’m pretty sure I chuckled to myself about the fact that I forgot I ever left in the first place.
+The “On This Day” memory tracker magically appeared in my news feed, and I’m pretty sure I chuckled to myself when I realized that I forgot I ever left in the first place.

 But it did prompt today’s act of self-care: to reassess my decision to participate in social media.
 A year later I still have mixed emotions about it.
 Sometimes I still wonder if I’m addicted to checking status updates, or if it’s simply a habit of convenience (or boredom).